The Hays Code

 and Bicycle Thieves

 ) films that were not subject to the Code started tackling gritty topics which American studios couldn't touch because of the Code.
-These films were able to be shown in American theaters without the MPAA's prior approval.
+These films were able to be shown in American theaters without the MPAA's prior approval and when they tried to demand those films be censored, the effort often backfired and the Code ended up looking ridiculous.
+The Supreme Court essentially ended even the attempt to censor these (and all other) films with the 1965 Freedman v Maryland

-There were also serious domestic challenges to the Code in the 1960s.
+As the Court loosened the reins, domestic filmmakers also mounted serious challenges to the Code in the 1960s.
 The Pawnbroker

 featured an artistically-essential topless scene and Who's Afraid of Virginia Woolf?